datapedion/MapReduce/README.md

 ```

-The averageRating program need two text files.
-First the ratings file and second the movie files.
+The averageRating program requires two text files, the ratings file and the movie files.

 Average Movie Ratings of ratings.txt and movie.txt run by single-core-engine: